Shopify/polaris/polaris.shopify.com/content/foundations/content/merchant-to-customer.md

 # Merchant-to-customer content

 Shopify creates content for different audiences.
 One of those audiences is merchants’ customers.
-A customer is a person or organization who interacts with a Shopify merchant or a merchant’s [sale channel](https://polaris.shopify.com/content/vocabulary#definition-s-sales-channel).
+A customer is a person or organization who interacts with a Shopify merchant or a merchant’s sales channel.

 Merchant-to-customer content represents the merchant, not Shopify, and should optimize the customers’ online or retail store experience.